 They shared with us their top tips for any organisation willing to begin their innovation journey.

 Ideas can come from the bottom up as well as from the top down.

 Bringing cross-functional teams together will generate fresh ideas and will unlock entrepreneurial talent.
 ‘You don’t have to know how to draw in order to be creative’, said Emily Haynes, Head of Incubation at home to Speedo, Lacoste, Ellesse, Kickers, Karin Millen and other leading sportswear brands.
 For example, Pentland brands brought together 60 employees from HR, manufacturing, R&D, finance and marketing and formed teams that pitched 9 ventures to their senior innovation leadership team.
 After just 2 months, 3 of these ventures collected enough validation to receive funding from the COO to go ahead.
-In fact, innovators do not work in silos, and intrapreneurs rarely have all resources needed to validated their ideas from day 1.
-So embedding them in cross-functional team is an easy way to empower them.
+In fact, innovators do not work in silos, and intrapreneurs rarely have all resources needed to validate their ideas from day 1.
+So embedding them in a cross-functional team is an easy way to empower them.

 2. Align innovation with strategic direction.

 How did Pentland brands secure committed time for their employees to validate new ventures on top of their business as usual jobs?
 They got their senior teams on board, that’s how.
 The innovation leadership team Chirag Patel – Chief Operating Officer, Pentland Brands, Gemma Carver – Digital & Innovation Director, Pentland Brands, Richard Newcombe, Global President, Footwear Division were all on board from the beginning and even took part on pitch day.
 When starting your innovation journey it is extremely important to involve senior executives and align any innovation programme to their key business challenges.